-The event began around 7pm with a traditional welcome from Elder Garry Sault of the Mississaugas of the Credit First Nation.
+The 53rd annual Cavalcade of Lights began around 7pm with a traditional welcome from Elder Garry Sault of the Mississaugas of the Credit First Nation.
 Elder Sault said that the Christmas tree lighting would not only light up Nathan Phillips Square, but it will light up the hearts of all Torontonian people.
 Later on in the night, Mayor John Tory marked the official start of the holiday season by welcoming hundreds of Torontonians to Nathan Phillips Square.
-He spoke about the significance of this tradition and how it serves to bring people together on a cold (-2 degree) night, then he led the count down for the first lighting of the Christmas Tree in front of City Hall.
+He spoke about the significance of this tradition and how it serves to bring people together on a cold (-2 degree) night, then he led the count down to light the tree.

 Families and friends were all skating on the ice and dancing to the fun tunes by DJ MelBoogie.
 It’s not really the official start of the holidays in Toronto until you put on those skates and glide around on Nathan Phillips Square’s skating rink!
 Did you know, that there are 54 outdoor skating rinks offered by the city?
 If you’re looking for something else to do besides skating this winter, city staff have created a whole list of Toronto winter adventures for you to enjoy.